 - Transfer opportunities exist for those graduates who wish to pursue a bachelor's degree.

-- students wil leave the program with digital portfolio of their work.
+- Students will leave the program with a digital portfolio of their work.

 - A.S.
 Degree in Engineering Science